Cledgo/ConversorDeMonedas/README.md

 ## Description

-This project help us to make converison beatwean different currencies. in this project we used an API from https://www.exchangerate-api.com/.
+This project help us to make converison between different currencies. in this project we used an API from https://www.exchangerate-api.com/.

 ## Getting Started